 IS THE HOSPITAL PREPARED FOR SUMMER VISITORS?

 The Hospital has had ample time to prepare for summer residents and visitors.
-As of May 19, there have been only 13 COVID cases on island.
+As of July 2, there have been over 1,500 negative tests and 21 COVID cases on island, but there are no COVID cases hospitalized.
 Various protective procedures are in place for non-COVID patient visits to the Hospital.